metomi/rose/sphinx/user-guide/configuration.rst

 In the above example, ``rose-app-mayonnaise.conf`` can be missing.

+Some Rose utilities (e.g. :ref:`command-rose-suite-run`,
+:ref:`command-rose-task-run`, :ref:`command-rose-app-run`, etc) allow
-Some Rose utilities (e.g. rose suite-run, rose task-run, rose app-run, etc) allow optional configurations to be selected at run time using:
+optional configurations to be selected at run time using:

 #.
 The ROSE_APP_OPT_CONF_KEYS Environment variables.
 #.
 The command line options ``--opt-conf-key=KEY`` or ``-O KEY``.